mateussouzaweb/nicedeck/docs/ROMs.md

 - ``$ROMS/$PLATFORM/Ignore`` - Literally a folder to ignore
 - ``$ROMS/$PLATFORM/Others`` - Another special folder to ignore

-You also must know that **every available ROM** inside the included folders will be added to the Steam Library.
-If you want to put only a few games in the Steam Library, you MUST organize your ROMs.
+You also must know that **every available ROM** inside the included folders will be added to the ``Steam Library``.
+If you want to put only a few games in the ``Steam Library``, you MUST organize your ROMs.
 Take for example the following organization using the ``GBA`` platform to parse only the favorite games:

 - ``$ROMS/GBA/Favorites`` - Games that will be included on parser
 - ``$ROMS/GBA/Others`` - Others non-favorite games that will be ignored by the parser